 HEDGING YOUR BETS

 So why is Phenomenal lavender being used in municipal plantings?
 First, because it requires little to no maintenance.
-Since it naturally forms bushy, rounded mounds, it seldom needs pruning.
-And in all but the coldest climates, its drought-tolerant foliage stays silvery-green all year round.
+It naturally forms round, bushy mounds and seldom needs pruning.
+And in all but the coldest climates, its drought-tolerant foliage stays thick and green all year round.

-Furthermore, this variety is the ideal size.
-Topping out at 24 inches with a spread of just under 4 feet, it’s the perfect plant for hedging.
+Second, it’s the ideal size.
+Topping out at around 2 feet with a spread of just under 4, it’s the perfect plant for hedging.
 Now, thanks to Phenomenal, we Americans can grow the classic, purple hedgerows that so remind us of France.
-And who doesn’t yearn for a taste of Provence?
+And who doesn’t long for a taste of Provence?

 Who doesn’t long for a lavender hedgerow?